Elena Gorolová: Career

 By April 2013, sterilization done without the patient's uncoerced informed consent had become illegal in the Czech Republic, and hospitals practising it may incur criminal and civil penalties including compensation for the victim.
 In 2021, Act no. 297/2021, Coll., which allowed financial compensation for victims of forced sterilizations, was approved by the Czech Parliament and was signed into law.
 Gorolová declared that "[n]o amount of money will bring us back the chance to have more children, but the compensation is important for justice".
 According to Gorolová, the bill requires documentation from the hospital that the sterilization took place, which failed to take into account that hospitals in the Czech Republic usually shred such documentation after ten years, preventing many women from claiming the compensation owed to them.

 After Act no. 297/2021, Coll. was passed, Gorolová said that her next goal was to advocate against discrimination in maternity wards.
 In November 2018, she was recognized as one of 100 inspiring and influential women from around the world of the year published by the BBC.
 In 2021, she was given the annual Alice G. Masaryk Human Rights Award by the United States Embassy in the Czech Republic.
 In April 2025, Gorolová was given the František Kriegel prize by the Charter 77 Foundation.
+She was nominated for the Order of Tomáš Garrigue Masaryk by the Chamber of Deputies in June 2026.